SageTheFeminineBoy/SageTheFeminineBoy/README.md

 ## About Sage.
 Hiya!
 I'm Sage(They/Them), I'm a femboy who's been on HRT for around 4 years, I'm usually lounging around coding a discord bot, or maybe even ricing my desktop.
 I might post some configs for some of what I work on, depends on my mood.
+I use linux on the daily (I use arch btw) and genuinely love it.

 Anyways, if you wish to reach me, I have listed below some ways you can!